 |one||The responsible person needs to be clearly identified|

-It is important to be aware how different image file formats can affect the size of a file; especially if a company's e-mail system has a ceiling on the size of e-mail messages.
-Images come in many different formats: Joint Photographic Experts Group (JPEG) and Graphics Interchange Format (GIF) are compressed formats, whereas the Windows Bitmap format is not.
+When applying illustrations, it is important to be aware how different image file formats can affect the size of a file; especially if a company's e-mail system has a limit on the size of e-mail messages.
+Images come in many different formats: Portable Network Graphics (PNG), Joint Photographic Experts Group (JPEG) and Graphics Interchange Format (GIF) are compressed formats, whereas the Windows Bitmap format is not.

 The different formats have different uses.
 The following table shows the different image types, and how to best utilise them.
 It also provides additional information on how/when/why to use the different image types.